milanchymcak/Wordpress-Email-Via-EmailJS-Blocks/readme.txt

 == Description ==

-Gutenberg Contact Form - Send emails from WordPress without a mail server through emailjs.com API.
+Email via Emailjs Blocks - Send emails from WordPress without a mail server through emailjs.com API.
 Just add your free API keys and have your contact form ready in no time.

 == Prerequisite ==
 First, you need to have an active EmailJS account.
 Register for free at https://www.emailjs.com